qualisys/Real-Time-Protocol-Documentation/index.md

     server will try to fit as many components into one UDP datagram as possible.

-* When the measurement is finished, or has not yet started, a special empty data frame packet signaling that no data is available is sent to the client (see section 5.7 on page 57).
+* When the measurement is finished, or has not yet started, a special [empty data frame](#no-more-data-packet) packet signaling that no data is available is sent to the client.

 * To stop the data stream before it has reached the end of the measurement or to prevent data from being sent if a new measurement is started after the